Network considerations for locally hosted clusters

 Create a bridge network

 To create a bridge network, you need to change the network settings of the guest running a cluster's node so that it connects directly to a physical network device on your host.
-The details on how to configure the bridge depends on what type of virtualization solution you're using.
+The details on how to configure the bridge depend on what type of virtualization solution you're using.

 Vagrant + Virtualbox + k3s example

-Here's a sample Vagrantfile that will spin up a server node and two agent nodes in three headless instances using a bridged network.
+that will spin up a server node and two agent nodes in three headless instances using a bridged network.
 It also adds the configuration needed for the cluster to host a docker repository (very handy in case you want to save bandwidth).
-The Kubernetes registry manifest must be applied using kubectl -f registry.yaml once the cluster is up and running.
+The Kubernetes registry manifest must be applied using kubectl -f registry.yaml

 Vagrantfile